Teaching Your Teenager Responsibility: Going Beyond the License

 Teaching your teenager responsibility is the most crucial job you have as a parent.
 You’ve already taught them to be safe while driving, so don’t forgot how vital it will be to ensure they know their way around their first car.
 It will save money and help keep them safer as they explore the new freedom that comes with owning their own car.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.